rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 Here the goal is to create a Dog Breed Classifier and build an application for the same.
 The tasks involved are:
 - Download and process the Images of the Dogs and Humans
-- Detect the Dogs and Humans using the detector algorithms such as haarcascades and local binary pattern cascades
+- Detect the Dogs and Humans using the detector algorithms such as haar cascades and local binary pattern cascades
 - Build and train a classifier to classify dog breeds using a pre-trained model (VGG-16 or RESTNET50) and custom model
 - Also, train the model using transfer learning with an efficiency to be used for application
 - Using the App, predict the breed of the dog and also the category of dog breed the human resembles